NicolasKheirallah/NextJs-M365-Blog/data/blog/Setting-default-Content-type-Using-Flow.md

 authors: ['default']
 ---

 So content types are important for maintaining structured content and ensuring consistent metadata across your libraries and lists.
 But in Site script it isn't possible to set a default content type.
-So by combining **Site Scripts** together woth **Power Automate**, we solve this by assigning content types to lists or libraries triggered by the site script!
+So by combining **Site Scripts** together with **Power Automate**, we solve this by assigning content types to lists or libraries triggered by the site script!

 This guide will walk you through how to use a Site Script to define content types and a Power Automate flow to assign those content types dynamically based on triggers.